Sean Connery (1930-2020)

 In 1989, Connery was paired with Harrison Ford when he got cast as Indiana Jones's father (despite being 12 years older) by director Steven Spielberg in "The Last Crusade".
 Sean went on to star in notable successes like "The Hunt for Red October", "The Russia House", "Dragonheart", "The Rock", "Entrapment", and "Finding Forrester", as well as failures like "First Knight", "The Avengers" and "The League of Extraordinary Gentleman".

 Connery retired from live acting in 2005.
-However, he has done voice work, including as Bond in the video game adaptation of "From Russia with Love".
+However, he has also done voice work, including as Bond in the video game adaptation of "From Russia with Love".
 He even voiced the title character in the animated short "Sir Billi the Vet" and later reprised his role in 2010 for "Sir Billi", in which he was also an executive producer.
 Sean received a knighthood from Queen Elizabeth II in 2000.
-He was first married to Australian actress Diane Cilento in 1962, which bore him his only son Jason Connery, and they divorced in 1973.
+His first marriage was to Australian actress Diane Cilento in 1962, which bore him his only son Jason Connery, and they divorced in 1973.

 We'll miss you, Sean, and wherever you are, you will always be my favourite James Bond!